Woollahra Small Sculpture Prize

 Eligibility:

-3. All entries must be the original work of the submitting artist and must have been designed or completed within two years prior to September 2024
+• All entries must be the original work of the submitting artist and must have been designed or completed within one year prior to July 2025.

 Terms and conditions: